 In the window that pops up, you see a few relevant tips, and you get to select the option you prefer: Scan priority pages (allowing you to provide just one top-level address, so that Lyro can scan all the pages included under it) or Scan single page (allowing you to list specific URLs, one by one).

-Once a URL is loaded and ready to use in Lyro, you will see it listed in the Data sources list.
 By clicking on any of these added URLs, you can see more details - all the individual question-and-answer pairs that Lyro has generated automatically from that particular web page:

 Inside this detailed view, you can click on any of the Q&As and modify them according to your needs.
 When you're editing a particular Q&A, you will see all the relevant information (apart from the question and answer), including the last update time and the source URL that Lyro scanned.